 RESEARCH & DEVELOPMENT COMMITTEE (RDC)

 The Research and Development Committee (RDC) is responsible for ensuring the effective operation of the research program and making appropriate recommendations to the Medical Center Director based on the Committee's oversight and evaluation of the research program.
-To the extent permitted by Research Handbook 1200.01 and local policy, decisions concerning research matters will be made by the R&D Committee.
+To the extent permitted by VHA Directive 1200.01 and local policy, decisions concerning research matters will be made by the R&D Committee.
 The Committee advises the Medical Center Director on professional and administrative aspects of the R&D program.
 All R&D activities within the hospital, whether funded or unfunded, are within its purview.
 Decisions on matters outside the committee's jurisdiction will be treated as recommendations to the Medical Center Director.

 The Committee is responsible for maintaining high standards throughout the R&D Program.
 These standards include those assuring the scientific quality of the R&D projects, protection of human rights, laboratory safety, and welfare of animal subjects in R&D.